 1. Academic Success

-Non-verbal reasoning skills, including figure classification, are crucial for excelling in STEM subjects like mathematics, physics, and engineering.
-These disciplines often require the interpretation of visual data, such as graphs, charts, and diagrams.
-By honing these skills, students can improve their problem-solving abilities and achieve better academic outcomes.
+Non-verbal reasoning skills, including figure analysis and figure classification, are crucial for excelling in subjects like mathematics, physics, and engineering.
+These type of subjects require the interpretation of visual data, such as graphs, charts, and diagrams.
+By developing these skills, students can improve their problem-solving abilities and achieve much better academic results.

 2. Real-World Applications